20wash-sharma/GrandOrientalRugGalleryWordpress/wp-content/plugins/facebook-pagelike-widget/readme.txt

 = It is working in some system, not working in other system ? =
 * If it is working in some system & not working with other system, there are 2 possibilties :
 	1) Anti virus of your computer can stop my widget loading.
 Some of my widget users had same problem in past.
-You can check with disable your anti virus temporary.
+You can check with disable your anti virus temporarily.
 	2) Your browser has some ad block extention installed that may cause stop my plugin loading.